-The College defines a commuter student as an individual who commutes daily (i.e. every day, not occasionally or periodically) from his or her permanent home.
+The College defines a commuter student as an individual who lives within 30 miles of campus and travels daily/regularly from their permanent home to/from campus.
 “Permanent home” is defined as the domicile where one or both of the student’s parent/guardians live.
-A family-owned apartment or house that is not the primary residence does not qualify as the permanent home.
+A family-owned apartment or house that is not the parent/guardian’s primary residence does not qualify as the permanent home.

 Individual students with non-traditional circumstances (married, caring for a dependent child, non-traditional age, etc.) may use the Commuter Status Request process to request permission from the Director of Residence Life to live off-campus.

-To initiate a new request for Commuter Student Status, submit a Commuter Status Request to the Office of Residence Life by the stated deadline.
+To initiate a new request for Commuter Student Status, submit a Commuter Status Request in MyHousing by March 1.
 Residence Life staff may verify the commuter request information with your parent(s).
 Upon final verification, your commuter status will be confirmed in writing by the Residence Life Office.
 If verification is not obtained, you will be expected to participate in the housing lottery or secure housing through another established process.
-After commuter status has been granted, you may not make any changes to that status without first receiving permission from the Director of Residence Life.

-In establishing the procedures outlined above, Lafayette College desires to provide a fair and equal opportunity to those students who legitimately will be commuting to the College during the academic year.
-Those students who attempt to manipulate these procedures, with or without the assistance of parents, so as to violate these procedures, will be regarded in violation of the College’s Code of Conduct.
-Students will be subject to disciplinary action by the College.
+In establishing the procedures outlined above, Lafayette College will waive the College housing requirement for those students who wish to live at their permanent home.
+Students who manipulate these procedures, with or without the assistance of parents, will be regarded in violation of the College’s Code of Conduct and will be subject to disciplinary action by the College.
 Furthermore, students who are found to be breaching their commuter status agreement will be assessed the housing fee for each semester in which such breach has occurred.
-A student who signs a lease for any facility other than his/her permanent home shall be regarded as living off-campus without permission and subject to sanctions.
+A Commuter student who signs a lease or resides in any facility other than their permanent home shall be regarded as living off-campus without permission and subject to sanctions.